valeriu-balaban/cellular-structure-identification/README.md

 ### Format of the output data

-The experiment data is saved in a json file under the same name as the CompuCell3D project for easier identification.
-The data follows the format:
+The experimental data is saved in a json and following the format:

 ```python
 [{